thedeveco/contribute/README.md

  ### This is DevEco - the best Devloper Ecosystem you will find!

- ### We are a welcoming and inclusive community for all developers to collaborate with other developers with like interestes and find out what others are working on.
+ ### We are a welcoming and inclusive community for all developers!
+You can collaborate with other developers and find out find out what they are working on.
+We are a varied community and have people with many different interests.

  ### Feel free to jump into the discussions!

- ### There are several sections here:
+ ### There are several channel sections here:

    1. README.md: